bnaj/TestReportTemplate/README.md

 ### Navbar
 Report contains navbar with drop down list which is to help you navigate the test.
 When user scroll down document than navbar follows him.
 ### Report output
-After test new report file is generated in _/src/main/_ You can change this in **_onExecutionFinish_** method in line 222.
+After test new report file is generated in _project base dir "newReport.html"_ You can change this in **_onExecutionFinish_** method in line 222.
 ```java
     File newHtmlFilePath = new File("src/main/new.html");